moorepants/anaconda-dee-config/README.md

 ## Step 3: Update and configure conda

-This makes sure conda is up-to-date and is using the libmamba solver.
+This makes sure conda is up-to-date and is using the recently added libmamba solver.
 The libmamba solver is faster, uses less memory, gives better error messages, and can solve harder sets of constraints.

 ```bash
 conda update -n base conda